-Prioritization of STBG-Urban Projects
+Prioritization of Surface Transportation Block Grant (STBG)-Urban Projects

 The only categorical program that the MPO prioritizes is the Surface Transportation Block Grant (STBG) program in each of the urbanized areas.
-The four-year program, 2023-2026, itemized in the listing this year includes the 2023 through 2026 projects that were submitted by the local entities.
-Include here that one project was selected by the Policy Board for the 2023-2026 program cycle.
+The four-year program, 2024-2027, itemized in the listing this year includes the 2024 through 2027 projects that were submitted by the local entities.
+The 2024-2029 Surface Transportation Block Grant - Urban Program cycle began in June, 2023 with a deadline of October 27th, 2023.
+It is anticipated that the Fond du Lac MPO Policy Board will select a project for Surface Transportation Block Grant funding in early 2025.